Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ## User Guide

 ### Permissions
-The solution differentiates two different roles:
+The solution differentiates between two different roles:
 1. `ROLE_MAPPING_ADMIN`: can use/access all tabs, including **Configuration**, **Processor Extension**.
 In addition, the relevant endpoints in `MappingRestController`:

    1.1. `POST /configuration/connection`